 Well-defined Program / Course outcomes: All programs and courses offered by VFSTR are based on Program Educational objectives and learning outcomes.
 Each course has objectives and outcomes and is linked to the program outcomes and Program Specific Outcomes.
 Blooms Taxonomy-based outcome assessments: Each of the formative assessment and summative assessment components are designed based on Bloom's taxonomy and to evaluate the course and program objectives.
 The evaluation criteria are mapped to the outcome assessment for each course and program.
 CO-PO attainment of all the programs are evaluated using various rubrics and tools.
 The institution initiated the calculation of the outcomes through a digitized platform.

-Impact: The impact of the OBE, the programs like Bio-Technology, Computer Science and Engineering, Electrication and Communication Engineering, Electrical and Electronics Engineering and Mechanical Engineering are accrediated by NBA for a period of 2020-2023.
+Impact: The impact of the OBE, the programs like Bio-Technology, Computer Science and Engineering, Electronics and Communication Engineering, Electrical and Electronics Engineering and Mechanical Engineering have submitted the compliance for further accreditation by NBA.